-(1) The Company had \$2 million of mortgage loans in nonaccrual status for which there was no related allowance for credit losses at March 31, 2023.
-All mortgage loans in nonaccrual status had an allowance for credit losses at December 31, 2022.
-Mortgage loans in nonaccrual status for which there was no related allowance for credit losses pertains to collateral dependent loans where the collateral value exceeds amortized cost.
+(1) The Company had no mortgage loans in nonaccrual status for which there was no related allowance for credit losses at both June 30, 2023 and December 31, 2022.

-Current period investment income on mortgage loans in nonaccrual status was less than \$1 million for both the three months ended March 31, 2023 and 2022.
+Current period investment income on mortgage loans in nonaccrual status was less than \$1 million for both the six months ended June 30, 2023 and 2022.